Income Protection Insurance or Permanent Health Insurance

 Any exclusions that were applied would be agreed by the insurer at application.

-It’s relatively inexpensive, especially compared to Critical illness.
-The two types of policies are very different as explained further below, but income protection is technically more comprehensive.
+It is relatively inexpensive, especially compared to Critical illness cover.
+The two types of policies are very different as explained below, but income protection is more comprehensive.

 Typical cover options of income protection.